 Inside a Custom Home Contract: What Lake Wylie, SC Homeowners Should Require

 The custom home builder contract in Lake Wylie, SC is the single document that controls your project’s cost, schedule, and quality from groundbreaking to final walkthrough.
 We have seen clients arrive at our office having already signed a vague three-page agreement with another builder — and watched the financial and emotional consequences unfold.
-A thorough custom home contract is not about distrust; it is about clarity for both parties.
-This guide breaks down every clause that matters, explains the difference between fixed-price and cost-plus structures, and tells you what York County conventions and SC licensing requirements mean for your paperwork.

 The most fundamental choice in any custom home contract is how the builder gets paid.
 In the Lake Wylie, SC market, you will encounter two primary structures: fixed-price (also called lump-sum) and cost-plus.
 Each has legitimate use cases, and neither is inherently superior — but you need to understand the implications before you sign.